ITHIM/TravelSurveyPreprocessing/Protocol/Protocol.md

 | Truck, heavy truck | Truck | 9 |
 | Cable and any other mode of transport | Other | 10 |

-Note that the last column of Table 2 says hierarchy.
-This hierarchy is important to decide the main mode of transport of a trip, based on stage modes.
-Public transport has the highest priority, organized by size, and private modes are then organized by their size.
-This is why in the example mentioned in Table 1, the trip mode is metro and not bus, because of its hierarchy.

-Finally, it is important to mention that this kind of hierarchy was also used in some surveys to decide the main mode, and getting it right impacts directly the share mode.
-In those cases where there is already a hierarchy defined, it is recommended to use it to get the same results presented in the final report.

-1. _Stage level information:_ this is perhaps one of the most important steps in the preprocessing phase.
+6. _Stage level information:_ this is perhaps one of the most important steps in the preprocessing phase.
 It consists in judging whether there is enough information at stage level or not.
 To decide if the information is enough, let me go back to the enumeration of variables mentioned in the beginning of the document.
 There should be a stage ID to identify the stage, a stage mode, and a stage duration or stage distance.

     In the surveys analyzed so far, there is usually information about the stage ID and stage mode, but not about duration or distance.
 In these cases, there are different options to deal with this:

-  1. _Ignore stage level information:_ even though there is information at stage level, not having the duration or the distance makes it useless.
+    a. _Ignore stage level information:_ even though there is information at stage level, not having the duration or the distance makes it useless.
 As a consequence, this information can be ignored and use the dataset at trip level.

-  2. _Estimate stage duration based on trip duration:_ As I mentioned before, most of the travel surveys ask about the start and end hour of the trip; with this information the trip duration can be calculated (if it is not in the dataset already).
+    b. _Estimate stage duration based on trip duration:_ As I mentioned before, most of the travel surveys ask about the start and end hour of the trip; with this information the trip duration can be calculated (if it is not in the dataset already).
 The next step consists in estimate the stage duration based on the trip duration and the number of stages.
 This can be done following these considerations:

-    1. _Split trip duration equally across stages:_ before doing this, investigate if there is information about the walking stages.
+      b.1. _Split trip duration equally across stages:_ before doing this, investigate if there is information about the walking stages.
 Usually, the walking stages that correspond to the beginning and end of a trip are recorded.
 If this information is available, then subtract these minutes from the overall duration, and the result can be divided equally between the remaining stages.
 If it is not the case, then divide the overall duration equally for every stage (including walking stages).
 To illustrate this process, let&#39;s use the example mentioned above about Paul.
 In Table 3 it is assumed that there is information about the walking stages, whereas in Table 4 this information is not available.

+      Note the difference between both approaches, the first scenario looks more realistic than the second one, because it is very unlikely that a person, Paul in this case, would spend the same number of minutes in each stage.
+Also note that in the second approach the duration in walking stages is almost twice than in the original, implying that he is doing more physical activity.

 _Table 3.
 Estimation of stage duration dividing equally and with walking stages_